-The programme emphasizes development of “bimusical” performance skills, typically within at least two traditions from different parts of the world, as well as studies of topics relevant to the career of a professional musician, including such areas as musical leadership and instructional skills, project management, and applied research.
-The programme leads to a Master Degree of Music (MMus).
+The program emphasizes the development of “bi-musical” performance skills, typically within at least two traditions from different parts of the world, as well as studies of topics relevant to the career of a professional musician, including such areas as musical leadership and instructional skills, project management, and applied research.
+The program leads to a Master Degree in Music (MMus).

-The common language of the programme is English.
+The common language of the program is English.

-The Master of Global Music (GLOMAS) is a joint study programme offered in collaboration between higher education music academies in three nations: Royal Academy of Music (Aarhus, Denmark), Lund University, Malmö Academy of Music (Malmo, Sweden), and Sibelius Academy (Helsinki, Finland).
-The programme leads to a Master degree according to each institution’s regulations and national legislation.
+The Master of Global Music (GLOMAS) is a joint study program offered in collaboration between higher education music academies in three nations: Royal Academy of Music (Aarhus, Denmark), Lund University, Malmö Academy of Music (Malmo, Sweden), and Sibelius Academy (Helsinki, Finland).
+The program leads to a Master degree according to each institution’s regulations and national legislation.

-GLOMAS is a highly innovative, interdisciplinary programme that is responsive to new needs arising from globalization in the field of music.
-The programme emphasizes development of “bimusical” performance skills (typically within at least two traditions from different parts of the world), as well as studies of topics relevant to the career of a professional musician, including such areas as musical leadership and instructional skills, project management, and applied research.
+GLOMAS is a highly innovative, interdisciplinary program that is responsive to new needs arising from globalization in the field of music.
+The program emphasizes the development of “bi-musical” performance skills (typically within at least two traditions from different parts of the world), as well as studies of topics relevant to the career of a professional musician, including such areas as musical leadership and instructional skills, project management, and applied research.

 Title of degree in English: Master of Global Music, GLOMAS (the title will vary somewhat according to national legislation)